svengaertman/netflix-clone/README.md

 Vue 3 uses the new tooling Vite in combination with Pinia as state management and Vitest for testing.

 ## Testing
 I haven't had much experience with tests.
 In this assessment i started with creating tests in Vitest but after using GSAP i got a "TypeError: _win.matchMedia is not a function".
-I was unable to fix it before submitting the project.
+I was unable to fix it before submitting the project, so i disabled GSAP Scrolltrigger (which causes the error) in the SliderSection component.